Product launch · May 23, 2026

 Coding agents are now genuinely useful.
 They plan work, write code, run validations, open pull requests, and increasingly cooperate across long-running tasks.
 In a regulated environment, that capability creates a new operational gap.

 A single agent on a developer’s laptop is a productivity tool.
-A constellation of agents writing production code on behalf of an organization is something else: a workflow that crosses identity, access, change control, audit, and evidence boundaries.
-Most teams running agentic coding today are stitching that boundary together with shell scripts, ad-hoc logging, and trust.
+A fleet of agents writing production code on behalf of an organization is an operational workflow — one that crosses identity, access, change control, and compliance boundaries.
+Ad-hoc logging, custom shell scripts, and trust are not enough to manage this transition.

 That works until an auditor, a regulator, or an incident reviewer asks the questions our customers cannot afford to answer with a shrug:

-• Which version of which prompt, model, and policy ran this change?
+• Which version of the prompt, model catalog, and harness policy executed this change?

-• Who approved the launch, and against which definition?
+• Who approved the execution, and against which versioned problem definition?

-• What evidence do we have that the agent did not exceed its scope?
+• What immutable evidence proves that the agent constellation did not exceed its scope?

-• How do we reproduce, or revert, what an agent did three weeks ago?
+• How do we audit, reproduce, or revert what an agent did three weeks ago?

-• Who owns the identity and the credentials the agent acted under?
+• Which Keycloak identity and credential authority did the agent act under?

 ASE exists so those questions have crisp, defensible answers.